Gianfra1002/bacteria-AI-simulation/readme.md

         MoveRandom,
         Eat]
 ```
-Such functions are actions made by the bacteria such as moving or eating.
 ---
 ## Bacteria
 Each bacteria consists of a simple neural network with the three layers described above.